 - 1st LEED Gold certified academic engineering building in the nation

-- 1st LEED Gold certified academic building for the California University System
+- 1st LEED Gold certified academic building for CSU System

 - 1st LEED Gold certified project for the U.S. GSA Region 9

-- 1st LEED Platinum certified higher education project for the State of Washington
+- 1st LEED Platinum certified higher ed project for the State of WA

 - 1st EA Gold certified commercial projects in the nation